 Don’t pack light, pack everything you think you might need and then some more.
 Snacks, lots of snacks, water (much better than juice), pillows, blankets, favorite toy, first aid kit, spare clothes, and your games.
 If your kids like to color or draw, pack a pencil sharpener and then pack a rubbish bag to put the shavings in.

-When planning a trip to the desert country of Namibia in Southern Africa, we were advised to pack at least two spare tires.
+When planning a family road trip to the desert country of Namibia in Southern Africa, we were advised to pack at least two spare tires.
 We did, but we forgot to check the second spare (supplied by a tire dealer, but we still should have checked).

 Flat tire number one, no problem.
 Flat tire number two, on a dirt road with nothing but sand in the distance, was a little more of a problem as our second spare didn’t actually fit our car.
 We spent a couple of hot, boring hours on the side of the road before a car came past and lent us a tire to get to the next town.